moonkie

 Of all the education methods, programs, and curricula for homeschooling these days, finding an approach that fosters a child's natural curiosity, creativity, and independence while providing structure and discipline is surprisingly tricky.

-Enter: the Montessori method.
+Enter: the Montessori Method.

 The Montessori education method, developed by Dr. Maria Montessori in the early 1900s, stands on the well-observed principle that children learn best through hands-on experiences and exploration.

-Emphasizing self-directed learning and encouraging children to develop their own interests and passions, the Montessori method can look a lot like playing games and doing activities in the day-to-day routine.
+Emphasizing self-directed learning and encouraging children to develop their own interests and passions, the Montessori Method can look a lot like playing games and doing activities in the day-to-day routine.

 Through playing within the boundaries set by rules, Montessori activities focus on developing the whole child, including their intellectual, emotional, and physical growth.

-And yeah, playing does this too, but school becomes enjoyable when playing and homeschool activities don't look that different!
+And yeah, playing does this too, but school becomes enjoyable when playing, and homeschool activities don't look that different!
 Genius!

 Montessori Homeschool Results

-Studies repeatedly show that the Montessori method positively impacts academic and nonacademic outcomes, especially when compared to traditional education methods (sourcesource, source).
+Studies repeatedly show that the Montessori method positively impacts academic and nonacademic outcomes, especially when compared to traditional education methods (sourcesourcesource).

 Even Montessori students who are now working adults showed elevated psychological well-being than those who had attended conventional public or private schools as children (source).